Luoyang: Han dynasty

 In 25 AD, Luoyang was declared the capital of the Eastern Han dynasty on November 27 by Emperor Guangwu of Han.
 The city walls formed a rectangle 4 km south to north and 2.5 km west to east, with the Gu River, a tributary of the Luo River just outside the northern eastern walls.
 The rectangular Southern Palace and the Northern Palace were 3 km apart and connected by The Covered Way.
-In 26 AD, the Altar of the Gods of the Soils and Grains, the Altar of Heaven, and the Temple of the eminent Founder, Emperor Gao of Former Han were inaugurated.
+In 26 AD, the Altar of the Gods of the Soils and Grains, the Altar of Heaven, and the Temple of the Founder, Emperor Gao of Former Han were inaugurated.
 The Imperial University was restored in 29 AD.
 In 48 AD, the Yang Canal linked the capital to the Luo.
 In 56 AD, the main imperial observatory, the Spiritual Terrace, was constructed.

-For several centuries, Luoyang was the focal point of China.
-In AD 68, the White Horse Temple, the first Buddhist temple in China, was founded in Luoyang.
-The temple still exists, though the architecture is of later origin, mainly from the 16th century.
-An Shigao was one of the first monks to popularize Buddhism in Luoyang.

-The diplomat Ban Chao restored the Silk Road during the Eastern Han dynasty, thus making Luoyang the eastern terminus of the Silk Road during the Han dynasty.

 In 166 AD, the first Roman mission, sent by "the king of Da Qin [the Roman Empire], Andun" (Marcus Aurelius Antoninus, r.
-161–180 AD), reached Luoyang after arriving by sea in Rinan Commandery in what is now central Vietnam.
+161–180 AD), reached Luoyang after arriving by sea in Rinan Commandery in what later is central Vietnam.

 The late 2nd century saw China decline into anarchy:

 The decline was accelerated by the rebellion of the Yellow Turbans, who, although defeated by the Imperial troops in 184 AD, weakened the state to the point where there was a continuing series of rebellions degenerating into civil war, culminating in the burning of the Han capital of Luoyang on 24 September 189 AD.
 This was followed by a state of continual unrest and wars in China until a modicum of stability returned in the 220s, but with the establishment of three separate kingdoms, rather than a unified empire.